*This post may contain affiliate links. Please see my disclosure for more details!*

-If you know me well enough you will realise that I adore Macarons ever since I discovered that they taste amazing (I used to think they were disgusting because ewww nuts) but oh my I was so so wrong.
+If you know me well enough you will realise that I adore Macarons ever since I discovered that they taste amazing (I used to the unsure) but oh my I was so so wrong.

-I desperately wanted to make another Macaron recipe but I wasn’t sure what flavour or theme to go with, but I found some Chocolate Milkshake Icing Sugar in my cupboard and therefore knew it had to be Chocolatey.
+I desperately wanted to make another Macaron recipe but I wasn’t sure what flavour or theme to go with, but I found some leftover cocoa powder (my favourite – Cacao Barry Extra Brute) in my cupboard and therefore knew it had to be chocolatey.

-However, Chocolate is Chocolate.. so how do I make that even better?!
-Even more Chocolate.
-A Ganache filling, and a chocolate drizzle and its amazing.
-The flavour of the sugar is amazing!
-(See my notes below about an alternative)
+However, chocolate is chocolate.. so how do I make that even better?!
+Even more chocolate.
+A ganache filling, and a chocolate drizzle and it’s amazing.

 I know a lot of my readers have struggled with Macarons in the past, but honestly its worth trying again till you succeed.
-Making the Meringue is simple – whip the egg whites up to stiff peaks, and add the sugar 1tsp at a time till its all in, whip some more and its done.
+Making the meringue is simple – whip the egg whites up to stiff peaks, and add the sugar 1tsp at a time until it’s all in, whip some more and it’s done.

-The Sugar & Almonds have to be sieved and pulsed as I said earlier, but its worth it!
+The sugar and almonds have to be sieved and pulsed as I said earlier, but its worth it!
 Folding through everything as little as possible is the key for me, piping the macarons, tapping to get the air out and then waiting the full hour for the skin to form.

 Waiting the hour has always proved successful to me – I have tried 15 minutes, 30 minutes, and 45 minutes and they can sometimes fail – an hour is my ideal!

 I went for a ganache in the filling to make it even more chocolatey, and that is fairly simple itself.
 As its so little, I microwave the cream and chocolate together in short bursts, stiring in-between each burst till smooth.